 fGrouped term includes abdominal pain upper, abdominal discomfort, abdominal pain lower, abdominal tenderness, and epigastric discomfort.

-Select lab abnormalities for VORANIGO compared with placebo
+The INDIGO trial assessed lab abnormalities of VORANIGO compared with placebo1

 Select laboratory abnormalities worsening from baseline occurring in ≥5% of patients1